pkuhugo/pkuhugo.github.io/_posts/2020-08-14-lithology-facies.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/04_facies/04_profiles2.png)

 # Summary
 The 9 well-log data set was used to develop a lithology facies classification model.
 There are 5 well-log measurements and 2 geologically derived features.
 We expanded the predictor feature numbers to 435, using augment, gradient, and polynomial terms.
 We tried two classification algorithms, SVM and Gradient Boosting Trees.
 The performance of gradient boosting trees was better than SVM.
 The classifier achieved an accuracy of 0.80 on the training data set and 0.56 on the blind left-out set.
-There training dataset is still relatively small, and the imbalanced data may be the reason that the model performance dropped sharply in the test data set.
+The training dataset is still relatively small, and the imbalanced data may be the reason that the model performance dropped sharply in the test data set.